finerbrighterlighter/myanmar_covid19/README.md

 # Disclaimer

-This currently is a proof of concept.<br>
+This currently is a work in progress.<br>
 Myanmar Government and Ministry of Health and Sports do not provide a complete and open dataset. <br>
 Although in confirmation of COVID19 in Myanmar, Ministry of Health and Sports make announcement on their facebook page at 20:00 MMT (UTC+6:30), with minimum data and travel history, albeit not enough. <br>
 Reference links for announcements can be seen in **MOHS_announcement** folder. <br>